SoftyDuck/simple-python-game-quiz/README.md

-# simple-python-game-quiz
+# Simple Python game quiz
-just a simple game quiz here to look back on
+just a simple game quiz here to look back on. the quiz is easy.... right?